eeshawn11/DSI33-Project4/README.md

 6. **Creating alerts in neighborhoods**: Similar to how Singapore keep residents informed of dengue cases, Chicago neighborhoods can consider alerting local residents whenever WNV is detected.
 This can be done with a flyer on notice board or text alert that indicates active WNV virus in the community.

 The quest to improve the recall and accuracy of our WNV virus detection model is an ongoing one, which we can achieve by:
-1. Keeping closer track of spray data from the last few years.
+1. Keeping closer track of spray data from the last few years
-2. Including other variables, such as human cases and dead bird cases.
+2. Including other variables, such as human cases and dead bird cases
-3. Using local neighborhood's weather data for higher location accuracy.
+3. Using local neighborhood's weather data for higher location accuracy

 ## Additional References